 Specify execution policy and parameters.
-The default policy is $\neg x$ serial for sequential execution.
+The default policy is -x serial for sequential execution.
 To enable OpenMP parallel compression, use the omp policy.
-Without parameters, $\neg x$ omp selects OpenMP with default settings, which typically implies maximum concurrency available.
-Use $\neg x$ omp=threads to request a specific number of threads (see also $zfp\stream\set\omp\threads()$ ).
+Without parameters, -x omp selects OpenMP with default settings, which typically implies maximum concurrency available.
+Use -x omp=threads to request a specific number of threads (see also $zfp_stream_set_omp_threads$ ()).
 A thread count of zero is ignored and results in the default number of threads.
-Use $\neg x$ omp=threads, chunk\size to specify the chunk size in number of blocks (see also $zfp\stream\set\omp\chunk\size()$ ).
+Use -x omp=threads, chunk_size to specify the chunk size in number of blocks (see also zfp_stream_set_omp_chunk_size()).
 A chunk size of zero is ignored and results in the default size.
+Use -x cuda to for parallel CUDA compression and decompression.